 • Financial calendar.
-We inform our shareholders and the capital market in advance about the dates of key publications (e. g. annual report, interim reports or Annual General Meeting) via our financial calendar, which is printed in the annual and interim reports and constantly available on our website.
+The company informs the shareholders and the capital market in advance about the dates of key publications (e.g. Annual Report, Interim Report, Quarterly Financial Reports or Annual General Meeting) via the financial calendar, which is printed in the Financial Reports and constantly available on the Viscom AG website.
+The financial calendar is available to shareholders on the Viscom AG website at www.viscom.com/europe in the section "Investor Relations/Financial Calendar".